 Service specifications should not seek to replicate the detailed operational policies that the provider will already have in place.
 But they should set out key contractual outcomes required by the commissioner, including:

 - any relevant context to the service either at a national or local level

-- the broad quality outcomes that are required from the service, with any applicable measures set out in Schedule 4
+- the broad quality outcomes that are required from the service, with any measures agreed locally set out in Schedule 4

 - scope, i.e. the service being commissioned, who is it for and any key links with other services

 - any generally applicable service standards which the service should adhere to, e.g. NICE standards or any locally agreed standards

 - which quality requirements and CQUIN goals, as set out in Schedule 4, are relevant to the service

 - any specific pricing and recording requirements that apply, with the detail set out in Schedules 3 and 6 respectively

 Bailey & Moore have substantial experience in drafting service specifications, both for small individual services and larger service areas, such as emergency care services.
 We can also offer a constructive ‘critical friend’ review of current or proposed service specifications.